vlang/v/doc/docs.md

 The built-in method `type_name` returns the name of the currently held type.

 With sum types you could build recursive structures and write concise but powerful code on them.
-Here's an example of binary tree.
 ```v
 // V's binary tree
 struct Empty {}